-At March 31, 2020, the Company has net operating loss carry forwards and tax credit carry forwards available to offset future federal income tax as follows (in thousands):
+At March 31, 2021, the Company has net operating loss carry forwards and tax credit carry forwards available to offset future federal income tax as follows (in thousands):

-Expires March 31, Net Operating Losses Research and Experimentation Tax Credits
+Expires March 31, t Operating Loss State Net Operating Losses thousands) Research and Experimentation Tax Credit

-2022 \$ 2,839 \$
+2022 \$ 2,839 \$ \$

-2023 1,863 -
+2023 1,863

 2025 8

 2026 159 2

 2027 2,665

-2028 1

-2031 200

-2032 44 1

-2033 76 16

-2034 -

-2035 18 -

-2037 1,680 -

-2038 168 -

-2039 3,056
+Thereafter 4,379 712 18

+Indefinite 4,506

-\$ 14,961 \$ 28
+\$ 16,411 \$ 712 \$ 28

 Under the Tax Act, the corporate Alternative Minimum Tax ("AMT") was repealed.
 Taxpayers with AMT credit carryovers can use the credits to offset regular tax liability for any taxable year.
 In addition, the AMT credit is refundable in any taxable year beginning after December 31, 2017 and before December 31, 2022 in an amount equal to 50% (100% in the case of taxable years beginning in 2021) of the excess of the minimum tax credit for the taxable year over the amount of the credit allowable for the year against regular tax liability.
 Thus, a taxpayers' entire AMT credit carryforward amounts are fully refundable by 2022.
-The Company has an AMT credit carryforward of \$60,000 as of March 31, 2020.
+The Company had an AMT credit carryforward of \$60,000 remaining as of March 31, 2019, which was fully refunded upon filing of the March 31, 2020 tax returns.
+No credit carryforward remains for the March 31, 2021 period.

-In response to the coronavirus ("COVID-19") pandemic, the Coronavirus Aid, Relief, and Economic Security ("CARES") Act was signed into law in March 2020.
+In response to the COVID-19 pandemic, the CARES Act was signed into law in March 2020.
 The CARES Act lifts certain deduction limitations originally imposed by the Tax Act.
 Corporate taxpayers may carryback net operating losses originating during 2018 through 2020 for up to five years, which was not previously allowed under the Tax Act.
 The CARES Act also eliminates the 80% of taxable income limitations by allowing corporate entities to fully utilize net operating loss carryforwards to offset taxable income in 2018, 2019 and 2020.
 The CARES Act allows taxpayers with alternative minimum tax credits to claim a refund in 2020 for the entire amount of the credits instead of recovering the credits through refunds over a period of years, as originally enacted by the Tax Act.
 Under the CARES Act, for tax years beginning in 2018 or 2019, a corporation's annual limit on the minimum tax credit is increased by the AMT refundable credit amount.
-For tax years beginning in 2019, the AMT refundable credit amount is 100% of the excess of a corporation's minimum tax credit for that year.
-The Company has increased the AMT credit carryforward expected to be refundable in the tax year ended March 31, 2020 to \$60,000.
+For tax years beginning in 2019, the AMT refundable credit amount is 100% of the excess of a corporation's minimum tax credit over the amount otherwise allowed as an AMT credit for that year.
+The entire AMT credit carryforward has been refunded as of March 31, 2021.

-At March 31, 2020, the Company has state tax net operating loss carry forwards available to offset future California state taxable income of \$2,640,000.
-These carry forwards expire March 31, 2037 through 2040.
-At March 31, 2020, the Company has state tax net operating loss carry forwards available to offset future Hawaii state taxable income of \$7,685,000.
-These carry forwards expire March 31, 2030 through 2040.
+At March 31, 2021, the Company has state tax net operating loss carry forwards available to offset future California state taxable income of \$2,808,000.
+These carry forwards expire March 31, 2037 through 2041.
+California has suspended the usage of net operating losses ("NOLs") for tax years beginning 2020, 2021 and 2022.
+The Company will evaluate its ability to use NOLs during this time period.
+At March 31, 2021, the Company has state tax net operating loss carry forwards available to offset future Hawaii state taxable income of \$8,382,000.
+These carry forwards expire March 31, 2030 through 2041.
 The Company has state net operating losses in several additional states that are immaterial.